 Winter has come.
 Well, for some of us at least.
 In this Photoshop tutorial, learn how to create snow using a custom brush and filters!
 Watch Video Tutorial Here…

-In today’s #PSin30 we’ve got a little bit of a throwback to some good old skeuomorphic design in the form of a metal gradient.
-I’ll show you exactly how I create one when I need one and why I choose the colors I do.
+In this Photoshop tutorial by Nathaniel Dodson from TutVid we’ve got a little bit of a throwback to some good old skeuomorphic design in the form of a metal gradient.
+You will learn exactly how to create one when you need it and which colors to choose.
 This is a good one!
-Watch Video Tutorial Here…

-This #PSin30 is all about the easiest way to join two ends of a path you’ve created with the Pen Tool especially the tricky, bendy, not-so-fun connections.
-Watch Video Tutorial Here…
+In this Photoshop tutorial by Nathaniel Dodson from TutVid you will learn the easiest way to join two ends of a path you’ve created with the Pen Tool especially the tricky, bendy, not-so-fun connections.

-little hotkey and you can reset virtually ANY dialog box or adjustment in Photoshop.
+In this Photoshop tutorial by Nathaniel Dodson from TutVid you will learn a little hotkey that you can use to reset virtually ANY dialog box or adjustment in Photoshop.
 Check out this quick tutorial to see how you can use your Alt/Opt key to undo before you even really undo.
-Watch Video Tutorial Here…